vherolf/mqtt-tui/README.md

 # mqtt-tui

-This is a playground for Textalize/aiomqtt examples especial for IOT stuff, but can be used for all MQTT things.
+This is a playground for [textualize](https://textual.textualize.io/) :heart: and [aiomqtt](https://github.com/sbtinstruments/aiomqtt) :sparkles: examples with focus on IOT stuff.

 ## mqtt-console-tui.py

 MQTT console tui for subscribing and publishing (main project here right now).
-Made with [textualize](https://textual.textualize.io/) :heart: and [aiomqtt](https://github.com/sbtinstruments/aiomqtt) :sparkles: .

 ![mqtt console to subscribe/publish](mqtt.gif)